EkkuL/palpo/README.md

     * **Description:** Palauttaa kaikki elokuvat joita näytetään finnkinon teattereissa annettuna päivänä.
     * **Status codes:**
       * 200: If successful
-      * 500: If there is an error parsing the XML or error connecting to finnkino database
+      * 500: If there is an error parsing the XML or request error

 ### /movies/theater/:id?listType={NowInTheatres|ComingSoon}
   * Defaults to NowInTheatres